UMResearch/.github/profile/README.md

 <!-- OVERVIEW -->
 ### Overview

-A case management system built for migrant youth
+A case management system built for migrant youth utilizes interoperable blockchain platforms to identify and improve health outcomes of displaced and marginalized youth.

 <!-- TECHNOLOGIES -->